Koreatown: Los Angeles, California

+Newport News, Virginia

+A Korean Enclave exists on the north end of Newport News, Virginia.
+It is centered around Denbigh Blvd and Warwick Blvd, following mostly along Warwick Blvd.
+Originally the area was established as an enclave when Korean War veterans stationed at the nearby Fort Eustis brought home wives from Korea.
+The area has been affectionately called "little Seoul" because of this.
+There are numerous shops catering the Korean population of the entire Hampton Roads area.
+The shops range from hair salons, to grocers, and even a bakery.
+There are also significant numbers of Taiwanese, Philippine, Vietnamese and other Asian ethnicities in the area.

 New York metropolitan area

-As of the 2010 United States Census, the self-identified Korean American population in the metropolitan New York Combined Statistical Area was 218,764, the second largest population of ethnic Koreans outside Korea.
+As of the 2010 United States census, the self-identified Korean American population in the metropolitan New York Combined Statistical Area was 218,764, the second largest population of ethnic Koreans outside Korea.

 According to the 2011 American Community Survey, there were approximately 100,000 Korean Americans in New York City, with two-thirds living in borough of Queens.
 In particular, Fresh Meadows is home to the most Korean immigrants of any neighbourhood in the city.
 In Bergen County, New Jersey, where several towns are home to significant Korean populations, the survey counted 63,247 Korean Americans or 6.9% of the total population.
 The Korean population in borough of Manhattan has nearly doubled to approximately 20,000 since the 2000 Census.

 As of 2014, there were 180 franchisees of Korean coffeehouse chain Caffe Bene in the metro area.
 Korean Air and Asiana Airlines provide non-stop flights from Seoul to JFK Airport.